How to File an Elevator or Escalator Accident Claim in Georgia

 Who Is Liable for an Elevator or Escalator Injury in Georgia?

-Who is liable for elevator accident in Georgia depends on who owned, maintained, or manufactured the equipment.
+Who is liable for an elevator accident in Georgia depends on who owned, maintained, or manufactured the equipment.
 Elevator accident liability in Georgia can fall on the building owner, the maintenance contractor, the equipment manufacturer, or all three.

 • Building or property owner: under O.C.G.A. § 51-3-1, property owners have a duty of ordinary care to keep their premises safe for visitors.
 If the owner knew or should have known about a defect and failed to fix it, they are liable.